 Table 5.8 Guidelines for Site Visits The issuing officer should make all arrangements in advance, includ- ing identifying the date and time period for the site visit/plant inspec- tion and notifying all parties of this information.
-The issuing officer should discuss in advance with the evaluation committee any and all travel and meal arrangements. • The issuing officer should notify the supplier that the evaluation com- mittee will handle any requirements for meals and that only refresh- ments of a nominal value and part of normal courtesy would be accepted and that the supplier should not offer meals to the eval- uation committee.
+The issuing officer should discuss in advance with the evaluation committee any and all travel and meal arrangements.
+The issuing officer should notify the supplier that the evaluation committee will handle any requirements for meals and that only refreshments of a nominal value and part of normal courtesy would be accepted and that the supplier should not offer meals to the evaluation committee.
 It is permissible for evaluation committee members to pur- chase their own food from vending machines or cafeterias that are located on the supplier's site.
 There may be some circumstances in which it is either not possible or would be unreasonably disruptive for the issuing officer to make separate meal arrangements for the evaluation committee.
 In this event, the evaluation committee may accept a meal from the supplier provided the supplier is reimbursed for the cost of the meal.
-The supplier's representatives and the state of Georgia rep- resentatives must sign in upon arrival.
-The group should stay together.
-Side conversations should be avoided between the supplier's representatives and separate meet- ings of one or more evaluation committee members are not per- missible.
-The evaluation committee should ask pre-determined questions.
-It is appropriate for evaluation committee members to ask related fol- low-up questions.
-It is also appropriate for evaluation committee members to ask a question about something they may see while on site.
-The issuing officer should manage the agenda and time allotted for the visit.